dwrtc/dwms/docs/websocket.md

 * [WebSocketHandler.onReceiveMessageFromWebSocket] uses the session ID to get the [InternalClient].
 This is then used to send a message to send a message through the P2P layer
 * [WebSocketHandler.onReceiveMessageFromSignaling] uses the session ID to get the WebSocket session.
 This is then used to send the message to the specific WebSocket

+The rest of the class are just some handlers that register the specific WebSocket callbacks to those methods.

 ## API Doc